rehierl/node-tree-outliner/about-seq-nodes.md

 to a sequence** (s1), if s2 is merely subsequent to the first node of s1 (i.e. if there are one or more nodes in between).

+* strictly left subsequent => left subsequent
+* left subsequent => not necessarily strictly left subsequent

-* A sequence that is left subsequent to another sequence may begin and may even end inside of it.
+A sequence that is left subsequent to another sequence may begin and may even end inside of it.

 *right subsequent*